peterver/aurelia-i18n-value-converters/ARTICLE.md

 - If no value converter was registered under the name that you're trying to format, it will simply render the value of the variable you passed to it.
 - This approach will only work if the value converter that you are trying to use is registered as a global resource.
+- Using this approach, you could easily pass in additional parameters to your value converter by doing the following : ```valueConverterName:param1:param2:param3```

 ### Conclusion
 Extending aurelia-i18n is extremely easy, and i'd definitely encourage anyone to try this for him/herself.